Dominion Anime Review

 Plot Synopsis

-In the not so distant future, Newport city is the pinnacle of modernity: The air is perpetually polluted by an ever present bacterial cloud, the general populace is forced to wear gas masks in the street, and crime is so out of control that the police formed a special division to deal with it: the Tank Police.
+In the not-so-distant future, Newport City is the pinnacle of modernity: The air is perpetually polluted by an ever-present bacterial cloud, the citizens are forced to wear gas masks in the street, and crime is so out of control that the police formed a special division to deal with it: the Tank Police.
 These are the best, the brightest, the most sadistic, of the city's police force.
-OK, so they're feared by the general populace, they usually cause more destruction than they prevent, and they care more about their tanks than catching criminals, but they do perform a mean interrogation (pun intended).
+Okay, so they're feared by the general populace, they usually cause more destruction than they prevent, and they care more about their tanks than catching criminals, but they do perform a mean interrogation (pun intended).
 These guys are NYPD Blue, the LAPD, and Rambo all rolled into one.

 Our story follows the newest member of the tank police, Leona Ozaki, and her adventures in getting used to the Tank Police's rather unorthodox crime control methods, falling in love (with her mini-tank Bonaparte), and battling the notorious criminal Buaku and his beautiful-as-they-are-deadly henchwomen, the cat sisters Annapuna and Unipuma